 - Better sleep quality

-This course is suitable for beginners, as well as those wishing to refresh their mindfulness practice.
+- Suitable for beginners as well as those wishing to refresh or deepen their mindfulness practice

 We have a diverse range of participants on our MBSR courses, from students and parents of young children, to corporate directors and healthcare professionals.
 Participants join for a variety of reasons; from simply taking the time to prioritise their wellbeing, to those who wish to adopt a complementary approach to managing health concerns such as high blood pressure, IBS, CFS/ME, fibromyalgia, anxiety and depression.

-Is it the right time for me to attend a mindfulness course?
+Is this the right time for me to attend a mindfulness course?

 We would ask that if any of these apply that they are clearly stated on your booking form alongside details of the points above.
 The booking form is also an opportunity to make us aware of any other additional needs you may have.
 If you are currently receiving treatment for an ongoing mental health problem we strongly advise that you discuss your course attendance with your mental health professional before booking.
 We would also strongly recommend not making any changes to any medication during or immediately after a course – however well you may be feeling at that time.
 Instead giving yourself time to fully establish your mindfulness practice and any new routines associated with it before considering subsequent changes with a trained healthcare professional.

 Please contact the course instructor to discuss any questions or concerns you may have regarding course suitability.
 They will be happy to discuss your particular circumstances and how you may best be supported during the course.
-If a course is not felt to be suitable at this time alternatives options including, for example, suggesting healthcare professionals who integrate mindfulness into their work.
+If a course is not felt to be suitable at this time alternatives will be offered including, for example, suggesting healthcare professionals who integrate mindfulness into their work.

-This course will be taught over eight evening classes from 26th September to 21st November.
-There is a half-term break in the course on the 31st October.
-Each class will be 2.5 hours long and will take place on Wednesdays from 18.30 – 21.00.
+This course will be taught over eight classes from 16th February to 6th April.
+Each class will be 2 to 2.5 hours long and will take place on Saturdays from 10:00am to 12:00/12:30pm

 Frequently Asked Questions…